Skip to main content

 Make a tenancy deposit compensation claim

-Follow these steps to claim compensation if your tenancy deposit was not protected correctly.
+Follow these steps to claim compensation if your tenancy deposit was not properly protected in a tenancy deposit scheme.

 1. Check you can claim compensation